top of page

 Global Leadership Fellows Explore Geopolitics and Diplomacy at The Carter Center

-By Jaidyn Gambrell Published: January 23, 2026 The Global Leadership Fellows (GLF) program is designed to cultivate globally minded leaders equipped to navigate complexity, build consensus, and lead with purpose.
-On January 23, 2026, Fellows gathered at The Carter Center and the Jimmy Carter Presidential Library and Museum for the Geopolitics and Diplomacy Master Class, an immersive experience that brought GLF’s mission to life through expert instruction, interactive exer
+By Jaidyn Gambrell Published: January 23, 2026 The Global Leadership Fellows (GLF) program cultivates globally minded leaders prepared to navigate complexity, build consensus, and lead with purpose.
+That mission came to life on January 23, 2026, when Fellows gathered at The Carter Center and the Jimmy Carter Presidential Library and Museum for the Geopolitics & Diplomacy Master Class — an immersive day of expert insight, applied learning, and real-world perspective.
+As on

 World Affairs Council of Atlanta